ironsheep/P2-FLASH-FS/CONTRIBUTING.md

 ## License

+Licensed under the MIT License.
 Copyright © 2023 Iron Sheep Productions, LLC.
-All rights reserved.

-Licensed under the MIT License.

 Follow these links for more information: